patrickkunka/mixitup/docs/mixitup.Events.md

-A custom event triggered whenever a filter operation "fails", i.e. no targets could be found matching the filter.
+A custom event triggered whenever a filter operation "fails", i.e. no targets could be found matching the requested filter.

 |Type